truenas/documentation/content/SCALE/GettingStarted/Install/UIConfigurationSCALE.md

 TrueNAS SCALE provides options to back up your stored data:
 * Snapshots and periodic snapshot tasks
 * Replication to another system
-* Cloud storage provider options and cloud sycn tasks
+* Cloud storage provider options and cloud sync tasks

 You can take single [snapshots]({{< relref "CreatingSnapshots.md" >}}) or [schedule snapshot tasks]({{< relref "PeriodicSnapshotTasksSCALE.md" >}} to capture changes to stored data without the storage overhead that comes with backing up through data replication, or you can use one of the [replication options]({{< relref "/SCALE/SCALETutorials/DataProtection/Replication/_index.md" >}}) SCALE provides.